 - Students are expected to perform daily temperature and symptom checks, and limit potential exposure to the virus (i.e. not attending large gatherings) for 10 days before the start of the semester.

 - Students are required to attend mandatory pre-departure Health and Safety webinars conducted by Verto Education before the start of the semester.

 - Students are strongly encouraged to receive an influenza vaccination prior to travel as a preventative measure to spreading illness to Verto’s local communities.

 - Students and staff will maintain proper health and hygiene practices including frequent hand washing, mask wearing as requested (regularly during the initial 2 weeks of the semester, when interacting with local communities, and if an illness is suspected within the group).

 - Students and staff will perform daily temperature and symptom checks during the initial 14 days of the semester and sporadically thereafter.

-- If an illness is contracted, whether a suspected Covid case or otherwise, students must follow the guidance of their program leaders.
+- If an illness is contracted, whether a suspected COVID-19 case or otherwise, students must follow the guidance of their program leaders.

 - Students will be required to provide their own supply of masks and hand sanitizer for the duration of the semester.
-Verto Education will provide back up supplies but should not be relied upon as a primary resource.
+Verto Education will provide backup supplies, however these should not be relied upon by students as a primary resource.

-- Students must agree to remain open, honest, and communicative with their program leader(s) when feeling ill, symptomatic, or if they have an elevated temperature.
+- Students must agree to monitor their symptoms over the course of the semester, and remain open, honest, and communicative with their program leader(s) when feeling ill, symptomatic, or if they have an elevated temperature.